Need Some Bunny Lo Love?

 Teaching children responsibility is a great lesson in life for a child but make sure the homework has been done first

 Rabbits live a surprisingly long time.
 Some breeds live for over 15 years.
 If a child has sole responsibility, they will need to work out when they intend leaving school, starting university, leaving the parental home, etc. and what will happen to the rabbits in those cases.

 Rabbits don’t like to be separated from their loved ones – their owners.
 They will be depressed and suffer loneliness, stress and sometimes die from a broken heart!

 A test is always a good idea…

-When I rescued my rabbits from the RSPCA they were very interested in who they were intended for, checking that I wasn't getting them for a young child.
+When I rescued my rabbits from the HRS, they were very interested in who they were intended for, checking that I wasn’t getting them for a young child.

-They were for me of course, but I still got the third degree and tested on my capabilities and understanding of keeping rabbits as pets before 'Kisses' & 'Cuddles' were allowed home to me.
-Quite right too!
+They were for me of course, but I still got the third degree and tested on my capabilities and understanding of keeping rabbits as pets before “Kisses” & “Cuddles” were allowed to come home with me.